kpm1985/BeatSaberCTFChallenge/notes.md

 Skipping this for a moment and just reading the original beatsaber.py file.
 When looking at the source we see the success function displays the flag.
 The flag is probably decrypted by winning levels but I don’t want to play this game to get the flag.

+Since a cool person @KerberToast offered some help we made some progress.
+The current goal is to just see where the program is calling the
+Core.py object we dumped.